PyChina/weekly/content/Issue/issue-373.md

 - [在 Go 和 Python 或 R 之间进行通信](https://pycoders.com/link/1840/web)
     + MATTHEW MAHOWALD

-“Sometimes, we need code from one language to call code written in another language directly.
-In this post, we’ll take a short look at how to do that using C foreign function interfaces (FFI) as a way to call functions written in Go using Python.”
+"Sometimes, we need code from one language to call code written in another language directly.
+In this post, we'll take a short look at how to do that using C foreign function interfaces (FFI) as a way to call functions written in Go using Python."

 (`是也乎:`